MasterOfMastersDestoyerOfWorlds/Ixdar/README.md

 * We want to change a problem set in M dimensions (where M < N and N is the size of the problem set) into an N-dimensional one.
 * We want to perturb a problem set in the smallest way possible, without changing the final ordering.
-* We want to break a large problem down into many subsets (of arbitrary size) while still knowing the correct answer
+* We want to break a large problem down into many subsets (of arbitrary size) while still knowing the correct ordering of the subset

 We get the first scenario for free just by adding the Wormhole.
-(Not sure if this is true in general, but many geometrical arguments break down with the addition of Wormholes)
+(Not sure if this is true in general, but many geometrical arguments/algorithms break down with the addition of Wormholes)

 Second, if we add a Wormhole between two points that we know are in the correct ordering, then we can change the ordering of our Sorted Segments (and how points will match with each other) without changing the final correct ordering (aside from the wormhole being added).
 This is useful in testing as it is the smallest change we can make to a problem set and can illuminate potential problems with our algorithm.